Should I use the Public Trustee for my will?

 McLaughlins Lawyers have been helping people with wills, powers of attorney and capacity issues for over 60 years.
 We understand how important it is to make sure your trusted family and friends can deal with your affairs if something happens – call or email Teresa Kearney or Dianne Ball on 07 5591 5099 and [email protected] for help.

-McLaughlins Lawyers, your experienced Gold Coast lawyers, we stand beside you and are here to help you and your family.
+McLaughlins Lawyers, your experienced Gold Coast family lawyers, we stand beside you and are here to help you and your family.

 Author: Teresa Kearney Senior Associate